 Teaching math strategies in kindergarten may be easier than you think.
-Here are the top math strategies for kindergarten that you can use in your lessons.
+Here are the top math strategies for kindergarten that you can use in your lessons and the questions you should be asking.

 I’ve got everything I’m sharing with you today wrapped up in my Guided Math Pack for kindergarten.
 That way you can use these math strategies for kindergarten easily.